kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Relation Type and Role Type

-A Grakn graph enables us to model complex n-ary relationships.
+In Grakn, the graph enables us to model complex n-ary relationships.
 To do this we define a Relation Type, which is used to model relationships, and an associated pair of Role Types that are used to represent the two roles within that relationship.
 There is one Role Type for each entity to explain fully how the two relate to one another.

 For example, to model that a `person` acted in a `movie` we need to use a Relation Type such as `has-cast`.
 The Role Type for the `person` is  `actor`, while the Role Type for the movie is `production-with-cast`.